1. Complete your application

 Develop for Good is designed to be a challenging but rewarding hands-on experience for all our volunteers.
 We push mentors and students to search for creative solutions in ambiguous environments where solutions may not be obvious.
 Sometimes, as often happens in the real world, projects are blocked due to unexpected factors or circumstances that arise.

 Furthermore, certain students on the team may have had less exposure to professional experience than others.
-Some of our students have or currently face obstacles in launching their careers in tech, whether this is a result of socioeconomic, racial, gender-related, situational, or personal disadvantages or inequities.
-Still others suffer from imposter syndrome and may be hesitant to ask for help.
+Some of our students have or currently face obstacles in launching their careers in tech, whether this is a result of systemic, situational, or personal disadvantages or inequities.
+Still others struggle with imposter syndrome and may be hesitant to ask for help.
 We ask our mentors to approach their roles with a spirit of radical understanding and empathy.

 And trust us; the challenge is well worth it.
-Develop for Good's mentor alumni have told us about how fulfilling it has been to gain technical advising experience all while contributing to projects that impact real communities.
+Develop for Good's mentor alumni have told us about how fulfilling it has been to gain technical mentorship experience all while contributing to projects that impact real communities.
 Prior student mentees have told us about how the knowledge they gained from their mentors were instrumental to landing their dream internships or jobs in tech after graduation.
-If you're someone who enjoys a meaningful challenge, this experience will be delightful for you.
+If you're someone who enjoys a multi-faceted challenge, this experience will be meaningful for you.

 Advise aspiring technologists.
 Pass on your knowledge to college students eager to learn from you.